changecoin/changetip-browser-extension/README.md

 For ChangeTip Power Users, this extension makes it easier to leave bitcoin tips on your favorite sites.

-Currently we have added functionality for Reddit, others coming soon.
+Currently we have added functionality for Reddit and Twitter - others coming soon.

 ## Requirements
 A ChangeTip account - https://www.changetip.com/